arun-gupta/arun-gupta.github.io/attach-iam-role-eks/index.md

 ## Master Machine

 - Replace `$Arn` from the destination machine in the script below.
-Add the IAM role to `aws-auth` ConfigMap for the EKS cluster:
+Add IAM role to `aws-auth` ConfigMap for the EKS cluster:

 	```
 	ROLE="    - rolearn: $Arn\n      username: eks\n      groups:\n        - system:masters"